SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Opaque Result Type
 ------------------

 An opaque result type defines a type that conforms to a protocol or protocol composition, without specifying the underlying concrete type.

-Opaque result types may be declared only as the return type of a function or subscript, or the type of a property.
+Opaque result types appear as the return type of a function or subscript, or the type of a property.
-An opaque result type must be the entire result -- it can't be declared inside a tuple or a generic type, such as the element type of an array or the wrapped type of an optional.
+Opaque result types can't appear as part of a tuple type or a generic type, such as the element type of an array or the wrapped type of an optional.

 Opaque result types have the following form: